Tabletop Game: Battleship

 - Averted in Super Battleship.
 You can disable a ship's various systems, including preventing it from firing back by destroying the guns, depending on where you aim at the ship.

 - Cool Boat: Guess.

 - Exactly What It Says on the Tin: The game's alternate title, which is also answers in many languages: Sea Battle.

 - Excuse Plot: Assuming they have one at all, Battleship spinoff games tend to have paper-thin plots.
-Surface Thunder's entire plot fits onto one page of the manual, and in no way required to play the game.
+Surface Thunder's entire plot fits onto one page of the manual, and is in no way required to play the game.
 Your mileage may vary as to how paper-thin you consider the plot of the movie.

 - Fog of War: Another optional game variant allows the players to keep the identity of their ship a secret when their opponent scores a hit (until something gets sunk of course).

 - Luck-Based Mission: Though there are various strategies to root out ships (grid searching, for example) and methods to determine direction once you've scored a hit, the game ultimately comes down to who gets lucky enough to hit all five ships first.
 Made worse by the fact that, statistically, you'll likely take out your opponent's 3 to 5-peg ships first, making the little 2-peg boat a nightmare to find.